Emilyxu828/APCS-Homework/18-WordSearch/README.md

 - diagonal
 - randomly place words
 - fill in random letters
+- reading the text file

 What I Need to Do:
 - fix outofbounds error for diagonal (My code runs half the time.
 The other half I get outofbounds error even though I use try catch blocks)
-- the reading the text file stuff